mrajashree/HW4/README.md

 socat -V
 ```
-Socat command to map access & expose on port 9001
+2. Using socat: This socat command maps file access to read file container and expose over port 9001
 ```
 socat tcp-l:9001,reuseaddr,fork system:'cat out.txt',nofork
 ```

-2nd container (which will link to first)
+3. These are the steps to create the 2nd container or the linked container, which will link to first and access data (out.txt) on it.
 ```
 sudo docker run -td --name socat_cont2 --link socat_cont1:readlink img_socat
 sudo docker exec -it socat_cont2 bash